 Rebecca Schäfer, M.A.wiss.
 Mitarbeiterin, Abteilung Banerjee

 I obtained an MA degree in American Studies, German Philology, and Applied Linguistics from the University of Siegen.
-During my studies, I spent a semester at the Université Jean Monnet Saint-Étienne, France.
-In 2012, I attended the second summer school of the Harvard Institute for World Literature (IWL) held at Bilgi University in Istanbul, Turkey.
+During my studies, I completed an ERASMUS exchange to the Université Jean Monnet Saint-Étienne, France.
+In 2012, I participated in the summer school of the Harvard Institute for World Literature (IWL) held at Bilgi University in Istanbul, Turkey.

-My dissertation focuses on non-normative temporalities in contemporary works of fiction and examines in how far they can modify dominant conceptions of time, the life course, and age and aging.
-Further research interests include Gender and Queer Studies, Indigenous Studies, Film & Popular Culture, Critical Race Theory, and the cultural relevance of sports.
+My dissertation focuses on non-normative temporalities in contemporary U.S. American culture and examines in how far they can modify dominant conceptions of time, age and aging, and belonging.
+Further research interests include Gender and Queer Studies, Feminism, Indigenous Studies, Film & Popular Culture, Critical Race Theory, and the cultural relevance of sports.

 I have presented my research at national and international conferences in Europe, Canada, and the United States, including annual meetings of the American Studies Association (ASA) and the Modern Language Association (MLA).

-My teaching focuses on contemporary literary and cultural issues such as “Age and Aging in North American Fiction”, “Gender Theory and Contemporary Film” or “Queer Theory/Queer Cinema.”
+My teaching focuses on contemporary literary and cultural issues such as “Age and Aging in North American Fiction,” “Gender Theory and Contemporary Film,” or “Queer Theory/Queer Cinema.”
 I also teach classes on early American literary, cultural, and intellectual history.

-Besides research assistance and editorial work, my further work responsibilities at the Obama institute and the CCNIS include a variety of PR-related tasks.
-I was involved in planning and executing the launch of the institute’s new website in 2015 and I am also a staff member of the institute’s PR team.
+My further work responsibilities at the Obama Institute and the CCNIS include a variety of PR-related tasks.
+I was involved in planning and executing the launch of the Institute’s new website in 2015 and I am also a staff member of the Institute’s PR team.

-Additionally, I have been working as a freelance journalist for television, print or digital media (e.g. ARD Sportschau, WDR, sueddeutsche.de, International Paralympic Committee) and as a publicist and press coordinator for the Berlin International Film Festival.
+Additionally, I have been working as a freelance journalist for television, print, or digital media (e.g. ARD Sportschau, WDR, sueddeutsche.de, International Paralympic Committee) and, since 2017, as a publicist and press coordinator for the Berlin International Film Festival.